 - Prepare for physical disasters

 This type of disaster makes sense to prepare for first.
 It forces you to ask some tough questions, such as “What would we do if our physical building was gone – either from some natural disaster or an act of God?
 Can employees be relocated to another location or work from home?”
 Whatever preparations you put in place, don’t just think of physical disasters as an “all or nothing” event.
 If your whole building goes away, that is a different set of problems than if a plumbing issue forces your employees to evacuate for a few days.
-If you don’t currently have a VPN or similar remote access option that employees can use to access network resources, now is a good time to consider it.
+If you don’t currently have strongDM or an option that employees can use to access network resources, now is a good time to consider it.
 It might also be a good opportunity to have a backup office space in place.
 Several companies offer alternative workspaces you can have on retainer – complete with desks, computer hardware, and phone/Internet access – so your business can continue running.

 - Protect against cyber disasters